-In addition, Judge Jerome Frese placed Gallivan on four probation and vears' suspended her driver's license for the same period of time, McFadden said.
+In addition, Judge Jerome Frese placed Gallivan on four years' probation and suspended her driver's license for the same period of time, McFadden said.
 Frese also ordered Gallivan to work eight hours per week at the Northern Indiana State Hospital during her probationary term.